popeindustries/dvlp/README.md

 ### Mocking

-When developing locally, it's often useful to mock requests made from your server, especially when working with an external API. **dvlp** lets you quickly and easily mock endpoints by intercepting requests that match those registered with the `-m, --mock` flag.
+When developing locally, it's often useful to mock requests made from your application server, especially when working with an external API. **dvlp** lets you quickly and easily mock endpoints by intercepting requests that match those registered with the `-m, --mock` flag.

 Mock a request by creating a `.json` file describing the mocked `request/response`: